Archive How to Put Parental Controls on Your Computer

 4. Click on “Add account” next to “Add a Family Member”.

-5. A pop-up window will appear, click on “Create one for a child”.
+5. A pop-up window will appear, click on “Create one for a child” to create an account.

 6. Enter an email and password for the new account.